luevano/luevano.xyz/src/blog/a/website_with_nginx.md

-title: Create a website with Nginx and Certbot
+title: Set up a website with Nginx and Certbot
 author: David Luévano
 lang: en
-summary: How to create website that runs on Nginx and uses Certbot for SSL certificates.
+summary: How to set up a website using Nginx for web server and Certbot for SSL certificates, on Arch.
 This is a base for future blog posts about similar topics.
 tags: server
 	tools
 	code